-If your apartment comes equipped with a washer and dryer inside the apartment, then it will almost always be free to use (less any utilities that you pay for).
-However, if the washer and dryer units are in a common area or you have “on-site laundry facilities”, then typically you will pay per load.
+If your apartment comes with an in-unit washer and dryer, then it will almost always be free (less any utilities that you pay for).
+However, if the washer and dryer units are in a common area or you have on-site laundry facilities, then typically you will pay per load.
 This pay-per-load option helps to cover the costs associated with:

 - Purchasing the washer and dryer machines